Itinerant groups in Europe: Irish Travellers (Pavee)

 Irish Travellers are genetically Irish, albeit with a distinct language and culture from the settled Irish.
 They live predominantly in the Republic of Ireland, the United Kingdom, and the United States.
 Travellers refer to themselves as Mincéirí or Pavees in their language and as an Lucht Siúil (literally, "the walking people") in Irish.
 The language of the Irish Travellers, Shelta, is based primarily on an Irish lexicon and an English grammar.
 There are two dialects of the language: Gammon (or Gamin) and Cant.
 Shelta has been dated to the eighteenth century but may be older.
 The vast majority of Irish Travellers are Roman Catholics who maintain their traditions and culture in a close-knit community of families.

-In 2011, an analysis of DNA from 40 Travellers showed that Irish Travellers are a distinct indigenous Irish ethnic minority who separated from the settled Irish community at least 1,000 years ago; the claim was made that they are as distinct from the settled community as Icelanders are from Norwegians.
+In 2011, an analysis of DNA from 40 Travellers showed that Irish Travellers are a distinct indigenous Irish ethnic minority who separated from the settled Irish community at some point between 1,000 and 2,000 years ago.
+The claim was made that they are as distinct from the settled community as Icelanders are from Norwegians.

 Like other itinerant groups, the Travellers have often faced discrimination because of their ethnicity, and the issue persists.
 They were officially recognized as an ethnic group by the government of the Republic of Ireland on March 1, 2017.